 Energy Efficiency Standards

-Under current policy, Wisconsin has a statewide energy efficiency program, funded by ratepayers of regulated investor-owned utilities and several municipal and coop utilities, called Focus on Energy.
+Wisconsin has a statewide energy efficiency program called Focus on Energy, which is funded by ratepayers of regulated investor-owned utilities and several municipal and co-op utilities.
 The Public Service Commission has administered Focus on Energy since 2007.
-According to the commission, energy efficiency spending in Wisconsin is approximately 70% electricity and 30% natural gas efficiency programs.
+According to the Commission, energy efficiency spending in Wisconsin is approximately 70% electricity and 30% natural gas efficiency programs.

 Wisconsin enacted a spending-based energy efficiency standard known as a Public Benefit Fund (PBF), which requires utilities to fund energy efficiency programs at a level of 1.2% of annual retail revenue.
 Focus on Energy is currently funded at approximately $95 million annually.
 Wisconsin has the only PBF in the Midwest.

-In Wisconsin's PBF, the utilities collectively contract with Focus on Energy as the statewide program administrator through the Statewide Energy Efficiency and Renewable Administration (SEERA), which contracts with and funds third-party administration to implement not only residential and non-residential energy efficiency programs, but also renewable energy and environmental and economic research and development.
-Utilities are also allowed to conduct their own energy efficiency programs beyond those funded through the statewide administrator subject to approval by the PSC (the PSC cannot order utilities to conduct additional programs).
+In Wisconsin's PBF, utilities collectively contract with Focus on Energy as the statewide program administrator through the Statewide Energy Efficiency and Renewable Administration (SEERA), which contracts with and funds third-party administration to implement not only residential and non-residential energy efficiency programs, but also renewable energy and environmental and economic research and development.
+Utilities are also allowed to conduct their own energy efficiency programs beyond those funded through the statewide administrator subject to approval by the PSC, though the PSC cannot order utilities to conduct additional programs.
 Current law also allows large customers over 1,000 monthly kWh or 10,000 dekatherms of natural gas to participate in self-directed energy efficiency programs.

-The Wisconsin Public Service Commission (PSC) undertakes a quadrennial review process to "set or revise goals, priorities and measurable targets for the [energy efficiency and renewable energy] programs" paid for by ratepayers under the statewide EE and RE standards.
-As the result of that review, in November 2010 the PSC ordered changes to the statewide energy efficiency funding model, but that order was overturned by the legislature in early 2011.
-That docket remains quite active as the commission continues to evaluate energy efficiency and renewable energy programming.
+The Wisconsin Public Service Commission undertakes a quadrennial review process to "set or revise goals, priorities and measurable targets for the [energy efficiency and renewable energy] programs" paid for by ratepayers under the statewide EE and RE standards.
+The Commission is currently evaluating energy efficiency and renewable energy programming for 2023-2026 under its fourth quadrennial planning process.

 In addition to the quadrennial review, the PSC also conducts a biennial Strategic Energy Assessment (SEA) to assess the adequacy and reliability of the state's energy supply.
-The SEA evaluates and forecasts energy supply over a seven-year horizon, including the latest completed in mid-2018 that evaluates years 2018-2024.
+The SEA evaluates and forecasts energy supply over a seven-year horizon, including the latest completed in late-2020 that evaluates years 2020-2026.

 Rate Structures & Incentives